zhihanyue/best-require/README.md

 require(':apis/config');
 ```

-With the latest release V1.1.1, you can also use other keys in the definition of a key-value pair in the name mapping, and our plug-in will automatically handle the keys' dependencies on each other.
+With the release V1.1+, you can also use other keys in the definition of a key-value pair in the name mapping, and our plug-in will automatically handle the keys' dependencies on each other.
 Therefore, the definition can be simplified as:

 ```js
 require('best-require')(ROOT_PATH, {